maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 I believe that this makes more sense with Integration Tests, though.
-Also, in this case, you probably would not want/need to start and stop the server before and after each test method, righ?
+Also, in this case, you probably would not want/need to start and stop the server before and after each test method, right?
 So, you can use the `@ClassRule`
 annotation:

 ```java